Model Reference Basics

 For more information on where you can store variables and objects, see Determine Where to Store Variables and Objects for Simulink Models.

-To use an external signal to control whether a Model block executes during simulation, see Modify Referenced Models for Conditional Execution.
+To use an external signal to control whether a Model block executes during simulation, see Conditionally Execute Referenced Models.

 Variant Subsystem blocks can contain Model blocks as variant systems.
 For information on variant systems, see What Are Variants and When to Use Them.